StephanHCB/go-autumn-config/README.md

  - configuration read from config.(yaml|json|properties)
  - default value specified in ConfigItems

+When declaring `auconfigapi.ConfigItem`, you can override both the environment variable and the flag name, but if you do not override them:
+ - the environment variable will be called `CONFIG_{Key with non-[a-z0-9] replaced by _}`, note that key is NOT capitalized like it would be in Spring. _Example:_ If the key is `server.name`, the default environment variable is called `CONFIG_server_name`.
+ - the command line flag is called the same as the key.
+Unless you do weird things with your key names, this will work as expected.
+If you do want odd keys, for example in order to match an existing yaml structure, you will need to specify the flag name.
+Note again that the default flag name is not capitalized or transformed in any way.

 **Important:** avoid calling `Setup(...)` or `Load()` from inside an `init()` func, or you might get errors if another library defines any command line parameters using flag or pflag.
 Setup calls `pflag.Parse()`!